DanielPickens/Videobo/README.md

 # Video App with Twilio API and Gatsby.js
 My video communication application interface that makes rest api calls using the Twilio 7 api.
 Application is also using gatsby.js on frontend.

+Uses graphql query to automate for query setting placeholder image for relative path to data return on the call for placeholder image in data as a parameter pass value.

 ### Getting Started